DevChAe/UberSegmentedControl/README.md

 <img align="left" src="Animations/UberSegmentedControl-Demo.gif?raw=true" alt="UberSegmentedControl Demo" width="280" height="310" />

-A control based on `UISegmentedControl` that supports single or multiple selected segments.
+A control inspired by Apple's `UISegmentedControl` that allows single or multiple selection and can display segments containing: only a title, only an image, or both at the same time.

 <br clear="left"/>